leytpapas/nodeMcuWebServer/README.md

 ![](https://github.com/leytpapas/nodeMcuWebServer/blob/master/images/priza2.jpg)

-* Result: a way to control every device you want just by plugging it to the power using this setup
+* Result: a way to control every device you want just by plugging it to the power using this setup.

 ![](https://github.com/leytpapas/nodeMcuWebServer/blob/master/images/priza4.jpg)

+Now, go make an army of these but dont forget to note each device's hostname.

 # How to use